jenpaff/zk-schnitzeljagd/README.md

 # zk Schnitzelhunt

-*Some call it treasure hunt, some call it scavenger hunt, in my home country Austria we call it Schnitzeljagd (I half-translated it for your convenience)*
+*Some call it treasure hunt, some call it scavenger hunt, in my home country Austria we call it Schnitzeljagd (I half-translated it for your convenience).*

 ## Treasure Hunt / Scavenger Hunt